 On the Upgrade the Windows Operating System page, specify the following settings:

-Edition index: If there are multiple OS edition indexes available in the package, select the desired edition index.
+Edition index: If the package contains multiple OS edition indexes, select the desired index.
 By default, the wizard selects the first index.

 Product key: Specify the Windows product key for the OS to install.

-Select an Operating System Upgrade Package form content folders.click OK.
+Select an Operating System Upgrade Package from the content folders.
+Click OK.

-On the Include Updates page, specify whether to install required, all, or no software updates.
 Then select Next.
-If you specify to install software updates, Configuration Manager installs only those updates targeted to the collections of which the destination computer is a member.
+If you specify to install software updates, Configuration Manager installs only those updates targeted to the collections the destination computer is a member.

 The Upgrade Task Sequence is created successfully.